Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Theoretical analysis of margin-based AL in high dimensions

 \subsection{Data distribution}

 We now introduce the family of joint data distributions $\PP$ for our theoretical analysis that includes distributions where the covariates follow a Gaussian or mixture of truncated Gaussians distribution.
+These distributions can adequately approximate data generated in many practical applications \citep{bouguila19} and have often been considered in theoretical analyses of machine learning algorithms \citep{tsipras2018, mahdi20, frei22}.

-\paragraph{Noiseless and balanced observations.} Recall that for linear classifiers, the intuitive reason for the effectiveness of uncertainty sampling is that after only a few queries, it selects points in the neighborhood of the optimal decision boundary.
+\paragraph{Noiseless and balanced observations.} Recall that for linear classifiers, the intuitive reason for the effectiveness of M-AL sampling is that after only a few queries, it selects points in the neighborhood of the optimal decision boundary.
 Notice that this region is where the label noise is concentrated, for a Gaussian mixture model.
-Therefore, U-AL is prone to query numerous noisy samples.
-We wish to show the failure of U-AL even in the most benign setting.
-Hence, we assume a noiseless binary classification problem where the Bayes error vanishes, i.e.\ $\testerr{\thetastar}=0$ for some $\thetastar$ unique up to scaling and in this section we set $\|\thetastar\|_2=1$.
-More precisely, we assume that the joint distribution $\PP$ is such that the labels $y = \sgn(\langle \thetastar, x \rangle) \in \{-1, 1\}$ with $\thetastar = e_1 = [1, 0, ..., 0] \in \RR^d$ without loss of generality; if $\thetastar\neq e_1$ we can rotate and translate the data to get $\thetastar=e_1$.
+Therefore, M-AL is prone to query numerous noisy samples.
+We wish to show the failure of M-AL even in the most benign setting.
+Hence, we assume a noiseless binary classification problem where the Bayes error vanishes, i.e.\ $\testerr{\thetastar}=0$ for some $\thetastar$ unique up to scaling and in this section we set $\|\thetastar\|_2=1$.\footnote{Note that similar results can also be derived for noisy data.} More precisely, we assume that the joint distribution $\PP$ is such that the labels $y = \sgn(\langle \thetastar, x \rangle) \in \{-1, 1\}$ with $\thetastar\in \RR^d$.
+For ease of exposition, we assume without loss of generality that $\thetastar = e_1 = [1, 0, ..., 0]$; if $\thetastar\neq e_1$ we can rotate and translate the data to get $\thetastar=e_1$ (see Appendix~\ref{sec:appendix_rotation} for more details).
 We can then rewrite the covariates as $x = [\xsig, \xnoise]$ to distinguish between a signal $\xsig \in \RR$ and non-signal component $\xnoise \in \RR^{d-1}$.
-Further, to disentangle from phenomena stemming from imbalanced data, we consider a distribution where the classes have equal proportions in expectation.
+Further, to disentangle from phenomena stemming from imbalanced data, we consider a distribution with equal class proportions in expectation (see Appendix~\ref{sec:appendix_balanced} for a discussion).

 We obtain a family of joint distributions satisfying these conditions by sampling $y \in \{+1, -1\}$ each with probability one half, and then sampling from the class-conditional distribution defined by $\PP_{\xsig | y} = \gausstr(y\mean, \stdsig^2, y)$ and $\PP_{\xnoise | y} = \gauss(0,I_{d-1})$, where $\gausstr(y\mu, \sigma^2, y)$ denotes the truncated Gaussian distribution with support $(-\infty, 0)$ if $y=-1$ and, respectively, support $(0,\infty)$ if $y=1$.
 The parameters $\mu, \stdsig \ge 0$ denote the mean and standard deviation of the non-truncated Gaussian. \paragraph{Gaussian marginals.} Further note that by setting $\mean=0$, we recover the marginal Gaussian covariate distribution (also known as a discriminative model) -- a popular distribution to prove benefits for active learning \citep{beygelzimer10,Hanneke13}, as both supervised and semi-supervised learning require large amounts of labeled data to achieve low prediction error, even given infinite unlabeled samples \citep{scholkopf2012}.